RIKEN-RCCS/lens3/v2/doc/user-guide.md

 ## Changes from v1.2.1 to v1.3.1

-- MinIO version is fixed to use the legacy "fs"-mode (it is quite old).
-In a recent development of MinIO for erasure-coding, MinIO uses chunked files in its storage.
-It is not suitable for exporting existing files.
+- MinIO version is fixed to use the legacy "fs"-mode.
+It requires a quite old version of MinIO.
+In the recent development, MinIO introduced erasure-coding and it uses chunked files in its storage.
+  Chunked files are not suitable for exporting existing files.

 ## Changes from v1.1.1 to v1.2.1

 - Host-style naming of buckets is dropped.
+- Rich features are dropped.
 - Accesses are forwarded to MinIO with respect to a pair of a bucket name and an access key.
 Forwarding decision was only by an access key in v1.1.
 This change prohibits performing S3's bucket operations, because bucket operations are not forwarded.
 - Bucket name space is shared by all users.
 Bucket names must be unique.
-- Access keys have expiration.
+- Access keys now have expiration.
-- Rich features are dropped.
 - Locks in accessing the keyval-db are omitted.
-Operations by Registrar and the administrator tool are sometimes sloppy.
+Locks are avoided preferring uses of atomics.
+Operations between Registrar and the administrator tool are sloppy.
 - Commands of MinIO's MC are directly invoked from Registrar.
 MC commands were invoked at Multiplexer in v1.1.